rntz/rotten/README.md

     TOTAL           < 300 LOC

-There are other files in the repository but they're mostly unnecessary, except for `compile.rotc`, which is the compiled version of `compile.rot` &mdash;
-needed for bootstrapping!
+There are other files in the repository but they're mostly unnecessary, except for `compile.rotc`, which is the compiled version of `compile.rot`, and needed for bootstrapping!

 <!-- TODO: Section about the VM being based on the CAM? -->

 # Reflections on Trusting Trust

-Rotten is named for Ken Thompson's [Reflections on Trusting Trust][rott], which demonstrates that a suitably malicious compiler can invisibly compromise any program compiled by it, including (in particular) itself!
+Rotten is named for Ken Thompson's [Reflections on Trusting Trust][rott], which shows that a malicious compiler can invisibly compromise any program compiled by it, including (in particular) itself!
 This makes for a wickedly difficult-to-detect bug.

-Rotten includes a (mildly) malicious compiler called `evil.rot` which notices when it's compiling a compiler and injects just such a self-propagating virus into it.
-The most interesting problem here is [quining][] the virus: to self-propagate, the virus needs to have access to its own source code!
+Rotten includes a (mildly) malicious compiler, `evil.rot`, which notices when it's compiling a compiler, such as `compile.rot`, and injects a self-propagating virus into it.
+The most interesting problem here is [quining][quine] the virus: to self-propagate, the virus needs access to its own source code!
 You can see some example quines and quine-generators in `quines.rkt`.

-The only other symptom of this virus is that an infected compiler will compile the symbol `'rotten` to the string `"YOUR COMPILER HAS A VIRUS!!1!eleventyone"`.
+The only other symptom of this virus is that an infected compiler will compile the symbol `rotten` to the string `"YOUR COMPILER HAS A VIRUS!!1!eleventyone"`.
 This is a poor stand-in for the nefarious behavior a *real* implementation of RoTT could inject into the compiler, but it will have to do for now.